ivanyeors/Weight-Lifting-Calculator/App/README.md

-# Weight Lifting Calculator
+# Fitspo — Fitness Calculator

-A React-based web application for calculating and tracking weight lifting exercises and workouts.
+A React-based Fitness Calculator for calculating and tracking weight lifting exercises and workouts.

 ## Features